inasafe/inasafe-doc/docs/source/training/intermediate/osm/304-creating-josm-file-presets.rst

 -------------------

-Remember that after you draw an object on the map in JOSM, you need to attach tags in order to describe what it is, its name, and any any other attributes.
+Remember that after you draw an object on the map in JOSM, you need to attach tags in order to describe what it is, its name and any other attributes.
 For example when you want to create a clothing shop with the name “Some Clothing Shop”, you need two tags - one to describe the point as a clothing shop, and one to hold the name.